How to create drill down interactive maps?

 Example: A two-floor business park interactive map.

-Multi-floor drill-down map example
+Multi-floor building drill-down map example

 Setting Up Drill-Down Maps